ChrisPaladino/UltraQuickWrestling/readme.md

 This project implements the official UQW rules including:

 - Wrestler attributes like **Savvy**, **Cheating**, **Speed**, and **Heat**
-- Match modifiers and pre-match storylines
-- Random match outcomes based on overall ratings + dice rolls
+- A rule-driven flow:
+  - **Match modifier roll (d10):** adjusts which attribute feeds the core rating for this bout.
+  - **Pre-match chart (d10 → d100):** selects which side is targeted, applies storyline events, and can temporarily or permanently tweak ratings before the bell.
+  - **Result chart (d100):** compares the adjusted Face/Heel ratings and rolls against the difference bands to determine the winner, then consults the appropriate match-type result table.
+- Post-match outcomes pulled from the match-type win chart, with optional unusual results when triggered.
-- Possibility of unusual or storyline-driven results (like run-ins, distractions, surprise wins)
+- Possibility of unusual or storyline-driven results (like run-ins, distractions, surprise wins).

 Advanced and supplemental rules are partially implemented or planned.